 4. Next, You can also specify an item description and product code (the two of these fields are optional)

 5. Now, you will have to specify the amount to be received against every purchase.
-Next, you can also specify the currency you want to receive payments in
+In addition to this, you can also specify the currency you want to receive payments in

-6. Once you specify all these details, click Create QR Code
+6. Once you specify all these details, click Continue

-10. You will again see a pop-up asking you to specify the size and format for your QR Code image.
+11. You’ll be asked to specify the size and format of your QR Code image.
 Specify these details and click Export